The Milky Way (amusement park)

 The Milky Way Adventure Park (Downland Farm) is an amusement park in North Devon.
-It was named as Devon's Large Attraction of the Year by Visit Devon in 2016 and as one of the UK's best amusement parks by Trip Advisor in both its 2015 and 2016 Travellers Choice Awards.
+It was named as Devon's Large Attraction of the Year by Visit Devon in 2023/24 and as one of the UK's best amusement parks by Trip Advisor every year since 2015 in their Travellers Choice Awards.
 The Milky Way park has over 110,000 sq ft of indoor and outdoor activities.